-Critter Camp will save 80 more unadoptable small exotic pets that would otherwise be euthanized due to old age, chronic illness or aggression and give them a safe, healthy, happy life at our sanctuary; and care for the 300 animals here.
+Critter Camp will save even more unadoptable small exotic pets that would otherwise be euthanized due to old age, chronic illness or aggression and give them a safe, healthy, happy life at our sanctuary; and care for the 300 animals here.
 We accept animals from all over the US, mainly in the Midwest.
 Many of the animals here live in free range colonies, some in small groups, & some are solitary.
-They all receive daily attention, excellent medical care, toys, treats, high quality food,&loving care
+They all receive daily attention, excellent medical care, toys, treats, high quality food&loving care

 What is the issue, problem, or challenge?

 Small exotic pets end up in shelters because people cannot or do not want to care for them any more.
 Sometimes they have been abandoned or abused.
 Often by the time they get to the shelters they are aggressive, ill or elderly and since most shelters do not have space or the knowledge to care for these animals often they are euthanized if they are not adopted quickly.
 Through no fault of their own these companion animals are killed to make room for more desirable animals.